davis-hoover/opencpi/projects/assets/components/util_comps/timegate_csts.comp/timegate_csts-comp.rst

 -----------
 Limitations of ``timegate_csts`` are:

- * The time client only provides a 64-bit interface thus some of the fractional time (40-bits) from the timestamp gets truncated.
+ * The time client only provides a 64-bit interface, thus some of the fractional time (40 bits) from the timestamp gets truncated.

 Testing